reikki7/smart-career-recommendation/README.md

 ## Overview

 Jobify is an intelligent career recommendation platform that analyzes resume data to suggest optimal career paths and job opportunities.
-Built with React and a Node.js backend, Jobify offers personalized guidance based on your skills, experience, and education.
+Built with React.js and a flask backend, Jobify offers personalized guidance based on your skills, experience, and education.

 ## Features